Golden State Warriors

 Nicknamed the "Dubs" as a shortening of "W's", the Warriors hold several NBA records: best regular season, most wins in a season (regular season and postseason combined), and best postseason run.
 Curry and Thompson are generally considered among the greatest backcourts of all time.
-The Warriors have the third most NBA championships and have the third most Finals appearances; only the Los Angeles Lakers and Boston Celtics have more.
-Wilt Chamberlain and Stephen Curry have been named the NBA's MVPs while playing for the Warriors, for a total of three MVP awards.
+The Warriors rank third for the most NBA championships and Finals appearances in NBA history, trailing only the Los Angeles Lakers and Boston Celtics.
+Chamberlain and Curry are the only players in franchise history to win the league MVP award, for a total of three awards.

-Franchise history
+History

 1946–1962: Early years in Philadelphia

 The Warriors were founded in 1946 as the Philadelphia Warriors, a charter member of the Basketball Association of America.
 They were owned by Peter A. Tyrrell, who also owned the Philadelphia Rockets of the American Hockey League.
-Tyrrell hired Eddie Gottlieb, a longtime basketball promoter in the Philadelphia area, as coach and general manager.
+Tyrrell hired Eddie Gottlieb, a longtime basketball promoter in the Philadelphia area, as head coach and general manager.
 The owners named the team after the Philadelphia Warriors, an old basketball team who played in the American Basketball League in 1925.

 Led by early scoring sensation Joe Fulks, the team won the championship in the league's inaugural 1946–47 season by defeating the Chicago Stags, four games to one.
 The NBA, which was created by a 1949 merger, officially recognizes that as its own first championship.
 Gottlieb bought the team in 1951.

 The Warriors won its next championship in Philadelphia in the 1955–56 season, defeating the Fort Wayne Pistons four games to one.
 The Warrior stars of this era were future Hall of Famers Paul Arizin, Tom Gola and Neil Johnston.